Code-Institute-Submissions/Ireland-Population-Dashboard/README.md

 * Your data can be stored locally (e.g., in a js,csv file) or sourced from an API
 * Visualise your data using D3.js and dc.js

-## UX
-I designed this website for people who are looking for informations about Ireland such us population, density etc.
-They can choose county as well.
-All information are showed in the most understandable and clear way by graphs and pie charts.
-Dashboard is Mobile First Designed.

-Project design created in Balsamiq mockups 3 is located in main folder

 ## Features